Who is eligible to apply?

 Yes.
 All Rotating Fellows receive health insurance through the UCSF human resources department.

-Do fellows have to pay for the MPH or advanced training opportunity?
+Do fellows have to pay for professional development / graduate programs?

-If I am accepted as a HEAL fellow, do I automatically gain acceptance to an MPH program?
+If I am accepted as a HEAL fellow, do I automatically gain acceptance to professional development programs?

-No. HEAL will assist fellows with the application process, but decisions on acceptance are ultimately made by university offering the course.
-HEAL will assist fellows in seeking out alternative options if they don’t gain acceptances into any of the offered programs.
+No. HEAL will assist fellows with the application process, but decisions on acceptance are ultimately made by university offering the program.

 What other costs are included in the HEAL Initiative program?